 The functions of the measuring terminals located on the front panel are described.

-"INPUT": A coaxial measuring input terminal whose outer electrode (shielded side) is connected to the "GUARD" terminal.
+- "INPUT": A coaxial measuring input terminal whose outer electrode (shielded side) is connected to the voltage input terminal of the "VOLTAGE INPUT" connector on the rear panel. - "OUTPUT": A measuring voltage output terminal.